Top 11 Mysterious Ghost Ships and Haunted Stories of the Maritime World

 An exciting story of love, jealousy and rage complements the tale of this haunted ship.
 In 1748, the day before Valentine’s Day, it was set to sail as a celebration of the ship’s captain’s wedding.

-Nevertheless, his friend, who was too in love with her, out of vengeance, steered the ship into the notorious Goodwind Sands, sinking it and killing all on board.
+Nevertheless, his friend, who was too in love with her, out of vengeance, steered the ship into the notorious Goodwin Sands, sinking it and killing all on board.

-Since then, it could be seen every fifty years sailing around Kent.
-1798, 1848, 1898 and 1948 witnessed this ship’s sightseeing, and some boats had sent out rescuers, assuming it was in distress, but later could not be found.
-Albeit there was no confirmed spotting in 1998, this famous ghost ship continues to be a legend.
+Since then, it could be seen every fifty years, sailing around Kent.
+It was seen in 1798, 1848, 1898 and 1948 and some boats sent rescuers, assuming it was in distress, but later it could not be found.
+Although there was no confirmed spotting in 1998, this famous ghost ship continues to be a legend.

 British Ship Dei Gratia found the Mary Celeste on 4th Dec 1872, near the Strait of Gibraltar.
 It was weird as the latter had left New York eight days before the Dei Gratia and should have reached its destination, Genoa, Italy, by now.
 However, the boarding party from the British vessel discovered that below deck, things looked pretty standard with no signs of any attack.